 It’s Not About You.

+According to Margarita Tartakovsky, M.S., “Depression is an insidious, isolating disorder, which can sabotage relationships.”
 When the one you love has depression, things can get complicated, and you may easily misinterpret what is going on as your shortcoming.
 If they suddenly become distant, you shouldn’t be blaming yourself and focus on how to win them back.
 Keep in mind that the depression is not of your hand.

 Don’t Force The Issue.

+“Many individuals think that being tough on their loved one will undo their depression or inspire positive behavioral changes,” Deborah Serani, PsyD said.
 Ultimatums or a tough-love approach isn’t a recommended way to go about helping one with depression.
 Ultimately, it can be counter-productive to what you are trying to achieve and may end up being viewed as manipulation.
 You can, however, walk away if you can’t deal anymore with their issues and cannot keep up a healthy relationship.

 They Need Others.